rikkimax/Cmsed/README.md

 }
 ```

-You can utilise RouteGroup's to append e.g. path values on.
+You can utilise RouteGroups to append e.g. path values on.

 ```D
 class Home : OORoute {